shadow-robot/sr-build-tools/docker/README.md

 ### Build tools branch ```-bt```

 For testing any changes to sr-build-tools, it is useful to be able to specify the Git branch for sr-build-tools.
 By default, build tools branch is master.
-For example, adding ```-bt F%23SRC-1815-Toivo-Launch-File``` to the oneliner command will make it use code from F#SRC-1815-Toivo-Launch-File branch of sr-build-tools.
+For example, adding ```-bt F%23SRC-1815-Toivo-Launch-File``` to the oneliner command and changing the URL after curl -Ls to the raw version of the launch.sh file in the desired Git branch will make the oneliner use code from F#SRC-1815-Toivo-Launch-File branch of sr-build-tools.

 Presuming we do not want the driver to auto-launch for our example, the final command would be: